What is PDR? Paintless Dent Repair vs. Traditional Repair

 Mixing Methods

-Sometimes, both are needed.
-For example, a shop may use PDR on most dents but still repaint one panel where the paint was chipped.
+It’s worth noting that sometimes both methods are required.
+For instance, a shop may employ PDR for most dents but still end up repainting one area of the car where the paint was chipped.

-Why Choose X Detailing for Dent Repair and More
+Why X Detailing is the Perfect Place for Dent Repair (and More)

-If you’re staring at a dent right now, don’t overthink it.
-Have a trusted technician take a look.
-A good one will tell you honestly whether PDR can handle it or if traditional repair is the safer bet.
+If you have a dent on your car as we speak, don’t sweat it.
+Find a trustworthy technician and have them take a look.
+A good tech will tell you the truth – whether PDR can do the job or if the traditional repair approach is the only way forward.